Tender, baked mushrooms are stuffed with a buttery lobster filling in this delicious appetizer recipe.

-These babies take less than 20 minutes to whip up — but your dinner guests will never need to know that.
-Seriously, if you are looking for an easy, but impressive lobster recipe, this is what you want to make.
+These stuffed mushrooms take less than 20 minutes to whip up — but your dinner guests will never need to know that.
+Seriously, if you are looking for an easy, but impressive, lobster recipe, this is what you want to make.

 Now, a hint: to make this truly easy, look for precooked lobster from your local fishmonger.
 My favorite grocery store always sells little tubs of lobster that’s already been plucked from the shell.
-Other stores have already cooked lobsters for sale as well.
-Buying already cooked (and shelled!) lobster makes this recipe a total breeze.
+Our local seafood shop sells freshly cooked lobster meat by the pound.
+You can also purchase already cooked lobsters as well.

 And besides … who can say no to amazingly buttery Lobster Stuffed Mushrooms?